martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 3.5.2\
+The present version is 4.0.0
 New features:
-- Modularization of the search and cluster recognition methods in preparation of implementation of new algorithms
-- New interpolation options for 1D and 2D histograms using GetDist Python package
-- Correction of some bugs in the python library
-- Additional folder with exercises is now available
-- Installation instructions now available
-- Compatible now with intel fortran (options to change in Makefile)
+- 2D data analysis

 Previous versions are:
+ - 3.5 Modularization of the search and cluster recognition methods in preparation of implementation of new algorithms \
+ New interpolation options for 1D and 2D histograms using GetDist Python package \
+ Correction of some bugs in the python library \
+ Additional folder with exercises is now available \
+ Installation instructions now available \
+ Compatible now with intel fortran (options to change in Makefile)
  - 3.4 Introduction of benchmark tests with synthetic likelihood function via the module Mod_likelihood_tests,f90 (instead of Mod_likelihood.f90).
  Available tests: TEST_GAUSS (multidimensional Gaussian), TEST_GAUSSIAN_SHELLS (multidimensional Gaussian shells, worse case with available search and clustering methods), TEST_EGGBOX (eggbox style profile to test clustering), TEST_ROSENBROCK (Rosenbock function test for 2-n dimension).\